blacklightcms/recurly/README.md

 })
 ```

-### Creating Transactions and Subscriptions
+### Creating Subscriptions
-Transactions and subscriptions have different formats for creating and reading.
+Subscriptions have different formats for creating and reading.
-Due to that, they have a special use case when creating -- there is a ```NewTransaction```
+Due to that, they have a special use case when creating -- a ```NewSubscription```
-and ```NewSubscription``` struct respectively.
-These structs are only used for
+struct respectively. `NewSubscription` structs are only used for creating.
-creating.

 When updating a subscription, you should use the ```UpdateSubscription``` struct.
 All other creates/updates throughout use the same struct to create/update as to read.